Occhipinti-Lab/Bulk-to-single-cell-spatial-data-for-metabolic-disruptions/README.md

-# Uncovering breast cancer metabolic landscape through multi-modal machine learning and metabolic modelling
+# Uncovering the breast cancer metabolic landscape through multi-modal machine learning and metabolic modelling

 This repository contains the code and data to reproduce the results presented in the paper “Uncovering breast cancer metabolic landscape through multi-modal machine learning and metabolic modelling"